jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 All of the arithmetic contributing to `sum` can be written in a single
 expression:

 ```
 {unused_co, sum} = a + b + c;
 ```

+**Do not mix bitwise and logical operator in the same expression.** There are different precedence rules for the types, so the behaviour may not be what is expected.
+Instead, break up the expression to make it explicit what the intended behaviour is.

 <a name="constants" class="anchor"></a>
 ## Constants